10 Key Questions to Ask a Probate Attorney

 Probate Lawyer vs. Estate Planning Attorney

 A probate attorney assists in settling an estate after someone passes away, while an estate planning attorney helps clients prepare wills, trusts, and other legal documents while they are still alive.
 If you want to ensure a smooth probate process for your heirs, working with an estate planning attorney ahead of time is a wise move.
+If there is no will, the question becomes even more important.
+Read about whether you need a probate lawyer when there is no will.

 How to Find the Right Probate Attorney